 If you were an animal, what would you be?

 I mean, I love the idea of a three toed sloth, but that’s not really my lifestyle.
 I’m more like a squirrel, out there hustlin’, always starting projects and forgetting about them, and of course, looking adorable.

 Ok, the last question, and this is a deep one: Where do all the lost pens in the world go?

 You know, I’m glad you asked me that, because it’s something I have thought a lot about.
 The size and shape of pens mean that they take up space on the horizontal, but also they can slip through any hole or crevice, and we live on this earth full of holes which is always rotating, so if you think of the world as a big Pachinko game, and pens as the ball bearings, pens wind up:

 (Flabbergasted) In the center of the earth?

 Yes, precisely.
-And that’s what magma is made of.
-Melted pens.
+Magma is made of melted pens.
 That’s what makes it so dangerous.